Last Updated on January 31, 2023 by Luke Feldbrugge

 IDA Programs (Individual Development Accounts)

 IDA programs are very similar to DPA Programs in that you are getting down payment assistance.
 These specific accounts use money you deposit to go towards specific goals like post-secondary education or a down payment on a home.
-Specific IDA programs get their funding from the state, as well as the government, and can match $800 for every $100 you deposit.
+Specific IDA programs get their funding from the state and federal government, and oftentimes offer a match for each of your deposits.

-You work with a specialist who will look at your finances and help you start working on them.
+You’ll work with a specialist who will look at your finances and help you start working on them.
 You meet once every few months to go over goals and possibilities.
 IDA programs require certain things from you, such as taking a financial education class and a home buying class, both of which are generally free.
 They help you get on top of your debt and teach you what you need to know about looking for and buying your first house.

 Many people struggle to save up for a down payment until after they decide to start looking at potential homes.
 IDA programs work with you to help you become a better person financially, and they help you buy your first home.
 Click the link for a map of available IDA programs by state.

 FHA loans are a great option if your credit is less than stellar.
 The Federal Housing Administration assures a piece of the loan, so lenders are more willing to widen their requirements for the borrower.
 With the FHA taking on a portion of the loan, homebuyers can purchase a home with a minimum of 3.5% down payment.